These Q&A relate to Executive Order 12-02.

 The purpose of Washington State’s diversity program is to proactively build a diverse, inclusive, and culturally competent workforce by eliminating barriers to growth and opportunity, allowing each employee to contribute his or her full measure of talent, and building our capacity to deliver innovative, effective, and culturally relevant services to all the people of Washington.

-While the State HR Director serves as the Governor's Chief Diversity Officer, diversity and inclusion cannot be achieved in isolation.
-So instead of a unit or program within a state agency, the Office of the State HR Director (OSHRD) works collaboratively with the Department of Enterprise Services (DES), and state agencies through the State Diversity Council to develop policies and strategies to create a diverse, inclusive, and culturally competent workforce.
+While the OFM Assistant Director for State HR, serves as the Governor's Chief Diversity Officer, diversity and inclusion cannot be achieved in isolation.
+So instead of a unit or program within a state agency, the State HR division of OFM works collaboratively with the Department of Enterprise Services (DES), and state agencies through the State Diversity Council to develop policies and strategies to create a diverse, inclusive, and culturally competent workforce.

 Diversity is the collective mixture of differences and similarities that includes, for example, individual and organizational characteristics, values, beliefs, experiences, backgrounds, and behaviors.
 In addition to commonly accepted attributes such as race, gender, and religion, our diversity encompasses a wide range of attributes we bring to the workplace such as our personal and professional history that frame how we see the world, collaborate with colleagues and stakeholders, and serve citizens.